You are here

 M.S.
 Agricultural Economics

 Master’s program students will enter in the fall and take coursework during fall and spring semesters.
-The program concludes with a summer term dedicated to a practicum for students to gain practical experience and combine classroom learning and real-world experiences.
-The practicum provides students the opportunity to complete a project in their field of interest.
+The program concludes with a summer term dedicated to completing a creative component project in their field of interest with the potential to collaborate with industry stakeholders.

 Program, application, and admission details are below.
-For more information on the MSAE, please contact Keri Jacobs: firstname.lastname@example.org
+For more information on the MSAE, please contact firstname.lastname@example.org.

 The MSAE is a 32-credit program comprised of 30 credits of coursework and 2 creative component credits (Econ 599) dedicated to the summer practicum.
 Econ 500 (4 cr), Econ 501 (4 cr) and Econ 571 (4 cr) are required of all students.
-MSAE students work with program advisers to select and approve electives and to design their summer practicum.
+MSAE students work with program advisers to select and approve electives and to carry out their creative component project.
 Below is sample program schedule.

 |Quant.
 Methods in Econ Analysis||4|